IlliaPysmachenko/raddico_front_part/README.md

 // API base URL
 export const API_BASE_URL = 'https://your-host:your-port/api';
 ```
-**NextAuth library requires special variables that shold be set up in '.env' file in root folder.
+**NextAuth library requires special variables that shold be set up in `.env` file in root folder.
 This file added to '.gitignore' file, so you should create it on your machine**
 ```
 // NextAuth configuration
 NEXTAUTH_SECRET=your-secret-key